 Rozen Zakai is now officially a convicted criminal.
 On August 6, 2014, fake Fakebook share swindler Rozen Zakai admitted to 11 counts of criminal charges in Manhattan’s Supreme Court.
 Ronen Zakai’s mistress, Maureen Gearty, FINRA’s star witness in the case, sat quietly in a corner.
-Ronen Zakai ‘s close associate, tabloid stock fraudster Roddy Boyd was pacing anxiously outside the court room.
+Ronen Zakai ‘s co-conspirator, tabloid stock fraudster Roddy Boyd, who is also a member of the Jon Carnes crime family, was pacing anxiously outside the court room…

 Once in a great while a news story comes along that’s so full of sex, scandal, money, and intrigue that it’s just too difficult to pass up.
 The saga of erstwhile investor Ronen Zakai, his wife Regina Schwartz, and his uncontrollable spendthrift mistress Maureen Gearty is one of those stories.
 The three could not keep the lid on an investment scandal that ruined two companies and countless investors, not mention made a mockery out of the financial regulatory investigators at FINRA.